 - Refer also to Objective 4, Policy 4B and Implementation, Objective 2, Policy 2A and 2C, and Objective 6 - It is appropriate that development, particularly in the high country and Mackenzie Basin has an overriding regard to the wider visual and landscape considerations which are important to the well-being of the District and its inhabitants. - To sustainably manage the physical resource of the District, some priority is required to ensure the protection of the landscape and visual amenity and in particular the landscapes which have been identified as outstanding.
-The high country of the District and the Mackenzie Basin have an impressive array of landscapes - Assessment of landscapes shall be based on the following characteristics: natural scenic values, aesthetic values, recognised values and takata whenua values.
-Refer Rural Issue 7 for more detail. - 2.3 Delete existing Rural Policy 3A Lakeside Landscapes - 2.4 Renumber Rural Policies 3B to 3F as Rural Policies 3P to 3T to follow and support new Objective 3B.
+The high country of the District and the Mackenzie Basin have an impressive array of landscapes - Assessment of landscapes shall be based on the following characteristics: natural scenic science values, aesthetic values (including memorability and naturalness), shared and recognised values and takata whenua values, legibility values, transient values, natural character, and historic associations..
+Refer Rural Issue 7 for more detail.

+Delete existing Rural Policy 3A Lakeside Landscapes

+Renumber Rural Policies 3B to 3F as Rural Policies 3P to 3T to follow and support new Objective 3B.
 (Refer 2.2 above)

-3. SECTION 3 DEFINITIONS
+SECTION 3 DEFINITIONS

-3.1 Add the following definitions:
+Add the following definitions: